 Card Details +

 A card that is perfect for everyday purchases is the Blue Cash Everyday Card from American Express.
-This card has an introductory offer of 0% for 15 months on purchases and 0% for 15 months on balance transfers.
-The ongoing APR is 12.99%-23.99% Variable.
+This card has an introductory offer of 0% for 15 months on purchases.
+The ongoing APR is 13.99%-23.99% Variable.
 You earn unlimited 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
 2% cash back at U.S. gas stations and at select U.S. department stores, 1% back on other purchases.
 This is great for anyone that doesn’t want to keep track of quarterly bonus categories.

 At publishing time, the Blue Cash Everyday Card from American Express is offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.